EconomistDigitalSolutions/circleci-aws-key-rotator/README.md

         [--accessKeyName <value>]
         [--secretKeyName <value>]
     ```
-This will deploy a Lambda to the specified AWS account
+This will deploy a Lambda to the specified AWS account which runs once per day at 04:00am.

 ## Options
 **awsAccountId**